Artisan Entertainment: 1980s

-Artisan Entertainment was formed in 1981 by Noel C. Bloom as Family Home Entertainment, Inc., and it was initially operated as a subsidiary of adult film distributor Caballero Control Corporation.
+Artisan Entertainment was founded in 1980 by Noel C. Bloom as Family Home Entertainment, Inc., and it was initially operated as a subsidiary of adult film distributor Caballero Control Corporation.
 It received a distribution pact with Wizard Video.
-In 1982, the latter had sold The Texas Chainsaw Massacre 10,000 copies a week.
-Also that year, the label started distributing titles by Monterey Home Video.
-Later on, it received a distribution deal with MGM/UA Home Video to distribute the library.
-In 1983, it received a new agreement with Filmation in order to distribute the library on videocassette.
+In 1982, the latter had sold 10,000 copies of The Texas Chainsaw Massacre a week.
+Also in 1982, the label started distributing titles by Monterey Home Video.
+Later on, it received a distribution deal with MGM/UA Home Video to distribute the latter's library.
+In 1983, it received a new agreement with Filmation in order to distribute their library on videocassette.

-In 1983, FHE began operating its new subsidiary U.S.A.
+In 1983, FHE began operating a new subsidiary U.S.A.
 Home Video, when tapes were usually packaged in large boxes and included non-family films such as Supergirl, Silent Night, Deadly Night, several Lorimar titles and many B-movies, including those that begin and end with B-actress Sybil Danning talking about the film that is being shown under the Adventure Video label.
 U.S.A. also released sports videos under the U.S.A.
 Sports Video label.

-In 1984, FHE and U.S.A. became part of Noel Bloom's NCB Entertainment Group (which also included Bloom's other labels Caballero Home Video, Monterey Home Video and Thriller Video), and then later on that year, both were consolidated into International Video Entertainment, Inc., formed under NCB and also taking ownership of Monterey and Thriller Video.
-The IVE name was used for non-family releases (although the U.S.A. name continued until 1987) and the FHE name was used for family releases Also that year, Bloom launched Concept Productions to develop live programming.
+In 1984, FHE and U.S.A. became part of Noel Bloom's NCB Entertainment Group (which also included Bloom's other labels Caballero Home Video, Monterey Home Video and Thriller Video), and then later that year, both were consolidated into International Video Entertainment, Inc., formed under NCB and also taking ownership of Monterey and Thriller Video.
+The IVE name was used for non-family releases (although the U.S.A. name continued until 1987) and the FHE name was used for family releases.
+Also that year, Bloom launched Concept Productions to develop live programming.
 In the late 1980s, the company also branched out into film distribution for television.